awsdocs/amazon-personalize-developer-guide/doc_source/getting-started-console.md

-# Getting Started \(Console\)<a name="getting-started-console"></a>
+# Getting started \(console\)<a name="getting-started-console"></a>

 In this exercise, you use the Amazon Personalize console to create a campaign that returns movie recommendations for a given user\.

-Before you start this exercise, review the Getting Started [Getting Started Prerequisites](gs-prerequisites.md)\.
+Before you start this exercise, review the Getting Started [Getting started prerequisites](gs-prerequisites.md)\.

-When you finish the getting started exercise, to avoid incurring unnecessary charges, follow the steps in [Cleaning Up Resources](gs-cleanup.md) to delete the resources you created\.
+When you finish the getting started exercise, to avoid incurring unnecessary charges, follow the steps in [Cleaning up resources](gs-cleanup.md) to delete the resources you created\.

-## Step 1: Import Training Data<a name="getting-started-console-import-dataset"></a>
+## Step 1: Import training data<a name="getting-started-console-import-dataset"></a>

 In this procedure, you first create a dataset group\.
 Next, you create an Amazon Personalize *user\-item interaction* dataset in the dataset group and a schema to match your training data\.
 Next, you import your training data into the dataset\.

 **To import training data**

-1. Open the Amazon Personalize console at [https://console\.aws\.amazon\.com/personalize/](https://console.aws.amazon.com/personalize/) and sign in to your account\.
+1. Open the Amazon Personalize console at [https://console\.aws\.amazon\.com/personalize/home](https://console.aws.amazon.com/personalize/home) and sign in to your account\.

 1. Choose **Create dataset group**\.